kwalczak80/Speedy-cars/README.md

 ![Footer hover effect](docs/images/existing-features/footer/footer-hover-effect.JPG)

-- Ability to book a test drive with a specific car (only for logged-in users - CRUD Functionality),
-- Dashboard page where logged-in users can edit/cancel existing test drives (CRUD Functionality),
 - Customized Admin (the business owner) panel,
 - Admin panel - ability to add a new car
 - Admin panel - ability to add a new employee